 It’s a bit of a hike to get to this vantage point, but as you can see, it is definitely worth it.
 I wanted to show the grandeur of the lake and how breathtaking it was.
 I didn’t go as wide with my camera lens choice as you see in most Crater lake nature photography because that would make it look small.
 It’s not small, it is massive and completely unique.

 There’s something special about winter in New Mexico.
 Maybe it’s the way the light hits the landscape, or the way the air feels crisp and clean.
 Whatever it is, there’s no denying that this state is a wonder to behold.
 And what better time to explore it than in the winter?
 The mornings may be chilly, but the days are often bright and sunny.
 So pack your sense of adventure, and head out into New Mexico’s wild and beautiful winter.

 To this day I am not really sure where this is in New Mexico, some say it is ship rock, but I am not quite sure.
 I was driving in the thick fog in the early morning when after taking a corner, this beautiful scene just seemed to open up out of nowhere.
 It was serendipitous that the fog parted just enough to capture this image, as the thick fog returned after I left, maybe I was meant to photograph this.
 I think this image is breathtaking and am proud to share that it’s one of the best images I have taken.

 I hope you have enjoyed viewing each one of these nature photography images as much as I did creating them.
 I took the opportunity to link each one to our online nature photography store.
 Let me know in the comments where your favorite place to capture nature photography is in the world!

-As a Toronto photographer I have been really luckily to be able to travel to so many great places.
+As a Toronto photographer, I have been really lucky to be able to travel to so many great places.
 I hope that you will take the time to visit some of North America’s great National Parks.